glakho/glakho.github.io/README.md

 # React Portfolio

-This project is a small portfolio built with React using CDN scripts.
-It includes a main page with some example text and a "Music" page.
-Navigation is handled with React Router and a simple menu bar.
+This project previously used CDN scripts to demonstrate a simple portfolio.
+A new folder, `summary-music-app`, contains a minimal Create React App style project with two routes: **Summary** and **Music**.
+Install dependencies inside that directory and run `npm start` to view the app locally.

-Open `index.html` in your browser to view the site.
+Open `index.html` in the root to view the original static version.